Addagarla-yaswanth/SpringBootProject/README.md

 A Spring Boot application for managing authentication, customers, and rewards.
 Includes REST APIs for login, token-based authentication, customer creation (with transactions), and rewards calculation.

+📌 Problem Statement

+A retail store wants to implement a customer rewards program.
+The reward points are calculated based on customer transactions using the following rules:

+For every dollar spent over $100 → 2 points

+For every dollar spent between $50–100 → 1 point

+Below $50 → 0 points

+Examples:

+Transaction of $120 → (50 × 1) + (20 × 2) = 90 points

+Transaction of $75 → (25 × 1) = 25 points

+The system should:

+Allow customers to be created with their transactions.

+Calculate reward points for the last 3 months.

+Calculate reward points for a specific month offset.

+Authenticate customers with JWT-based login.

 ---

 ## 📂 Project Structure